ye-geeee/designing-data-intensive-applications/part2_distributed_data/07_transactions.md

 #### Characterizing write skew

+_write skew_: two transactions are updating two different objects and cause a race condition
+Write skew can occur if two transactions read the same objects, and then update some of those objects.

+- Atomic single-object operations don't help, as multiple objects are involved
+- Automatic detection of lost updates doesn't help.
+Automatically preventing write skew requires true serializable isolation
+- Some databases allow you to configure constraints, and most databases do not have built-in support for this
+- Explicitly lock the rows that the transaction depends on

 #### More examples of write skew

+Meeting room booking system, Mutiplayer game, Claiming a username, Preventing double-spending...

 #### Phantoms causing write skew

+Pattern of above examples:

+1. A SELECT query checks whether some requirement is satisfied by searching for rows that match some search condition
+2. Depending on the result of the first query, the application code decides how to continue
+3. If the application decides to go ahead, it makes a write

+The effect of this write changed the precondition of the decision of step 2.

+_phantom_: a write in one transaction changes the result of a search query in another transaction

+Snapshot isolation avoids phantoms in read-only queries, but in read-write transactions like the examples we discussed, phantoms can lead to particularly tricky cases of write skew.

 #### Materializing conflicts

+_materializing conflicts_: it takes a phantom and turns it into a lock conflict on a concrete set of rows that exists in the database

+Unfortunately, it can be hard and error-prone to figure out how to materialize conflicts, and it's ugly to let a concurrency control mechanism leak into the application data model.
+For those reasons, materializing conflicts should be considered a last resort if no alternative is possible.
+A serializable isolation level is much preferable in most cases.

 ## Serializability